-With news of the G.O.A.T.’s retirement, we thought we share with you our post from a few years back about Tom Brady’s ties to South Boston.
+With news of the G.O.A.T.’s retirement once again, we thought we share with you our post from a few years back about Tom Brady’s ties to South Boston.
 All roads lead to Southie!

 In a very interesting article in The Boston Globe, Bob Hohler writes about the family history of the one and only Tom Brady.
 Just like many Boston families, their roots stem from immigrant families.
 For Brady’s it was John and Bridget Brady fleeing Ireland’s Great Famine.
 John and Bridget were the great-great grandparents of Tom Brady.
 Like many Irish immigrants, they settled in Boston – in particular South Boston.